kinde-oss/kinde-flutter-sdk/ANDROID_OAUTH_SETUP.md

 ## Overview

-The Kinde Flutter SDK uses the AppAuth library for OAuth authentication on Android.
+The Kinde Flutter SDK uses the `flutter_appauth` library for OAuth authentication on Android.
 Proper configuration requires changes to both your `build.gradle` file and `AndroidManifest.xml` file.

 ## Step-by-Step Configuration